 What is CBT?
 Cognitive behavioural therapy (CBT) is a highly effective style of therapy, which looks at how your thoughts, feelings and behaviours impact each other and maintain difficulties, which can hold you back in your life.

 Our thoughts impact how we feel and what we do which creates the world we live in, CBT helps you create a life you love.

 Cognitive Behavioural Therapy is an evidence-based approach, recommended by the NICE guidelines.
 NICE stands for the National Institute of Clinical Excellence and are the standards set out by the government for the treatment of all illnesses.

 CBT has been found to be effective in hundreds of clinical trials for many different disorders.
-Cognitive refers to our thoughts and behavioural is about what we do.

-These skills involve identifying and altering unhelpful thinking, modifying unhelpful beliefs, relating to others in different ways and changing behaviours.
 Each session is about 50 minutes and provided either weekly or fortnightly.
 Sometimes there are things to do between sessions to enhance the quality and effectiveness of therapy.

 In your first couple of sessions, I will undertake an assessment, where we will go over the problems in detail so we have a shared understanding of what you are experiencing.

 This is an understanding of how the problems you have are maintained in terms of the relationship between past experiences, thoughts and beliefs, emotional states, physical symptoms and behavioural patterns.
 I would write this down on paper for you to keep, most people find this experience in itself very helpful as you begin to develop a clarity and a sense of being able to work through the difficulties.